Agave utahensis var. eborispina (Hester) Breitung

-The varietal epithet "eborispina (e-bor-ee-SPIN-uh)" is a compound of two Latin words, dative singular of the noun "ebur," meaning "ivory (material)" or "a thing made of ivory" and the noun "spina," meaning "thorn, spine or prickle."
+The varietal epithet "eborispina (e-bor-ee-SPIN-uh)" is a compound of two Latin words, the dative singular of the noun "ebur," meaning "ivory (material)" or "a thing made of ivory" and the noun "spina," meaning "thorn, spine or prickle."
 It refers to the ivory-colored terminal spine on the leaves.

 How to Grow and Care for Agave utahensis var. eborispina

 Light: Like all Agaves, this plant requires full sun to partial shade.
-If you are growing A. utahensis var. eborispina indoors, choose a bright, sunny window with as much sun as possible.
+If growing A. utahensis var. eborispina indoors, choose a bright, sunny window with as much sun as possible.
 From spring to fall, it loves going outside.